Young-ook/terraform-aws-fis/examples/eks/README.md

 ```

 #### Local Workspace
-In your local workspace, connect through a proxy to access your application's endpoint.
+In your local workspace, connect through a proxy to access your application's endpoint:
 ```
 kubectl -n sockshop port-forward svc/front-end 8080:80
 ```
 Open `http://localhost:8080` on your web browser.
 This shows the Sock Shop main page.

 #### Cloud9
-In your Cloud9 IDE, run the application.
+In your Cloud9 IDE, run the application:
 ```
 kubectl -n sockshop port-forward svc/front-end 8080:80
 ```